drhsqlite/fossil-mirror/www/delta-manifests.md

 # Delta Manifests

-This article describes "delta manifests," a special case form of checkin manifest which is intended to take up far less space than a normal checkin manifest, in particular for repositories with many files.
+This article describes "delta manifests," a special-case form of checkin manifest which is intended to take up far less space than a normal checkin manifest, in particular for repositories with many files.
 We'll see, however, that the space savings, if indeed